lincolnrpowell/PullandSaveScraper/README.txt

 HOW TO USE:
 Run the main.py file to open the User Interface.
 Then click "File" and select "Update Inventory" to scrape the latest data from the Pull and save websites.
-Then input your desired arguments into the Year, Make, Model, and/or Engine entry boxes to search through the inventory.
+Then input your desired arguments into the Year, Make, Model, Liters, and/or Cylinders entry boxes to search through the inventory.
 Note that the "Engine" parameter needs at least a "Make" parameter input along with it to work.
-Hit the "Clear" button to delete the search parameters and results display.

-To change the theme of the UI, goto View > Change theme and select between dark theme and light theme.
+To change the theme of the UI, goto View > Change theme and select between dark theme and light theme.(This feature is currently not working)

 Updates: